theNorstroem/todo-client/README.md

 # todo-client
-This is the client project of the todo app.
+This is the client project of the [todo-server](https://github.com/theNorstroem/todo-server).

 This application is for educational (showing the concepts) purposes only.

 ## Usage
 Install the dependencies with `npm run install`.

 To start the development server just run `npm run start`.
+DO NOT FORGET TO START THE SERVER TOO.

 > This will start a dev. server on http://localhost:8080 with a proxy for `/api` which connects to :7001 (see the [illustration](#overview) below).